Why water is so important discus?

-As many aquatic species, the water is the living environment of fishes.
-Like our air it contains oxygen, CO2, nitrogen and many other elements that influence their health.
+As with many aquatic species, discus the water is the living environment of fish.
+Like our air contains oxygen, CO2, nitrogen and other elements that influence their health status…

-You should also know that water is a very good solvent; This means, it has good abilities to dissolve many substances.
+Also be aware that it is a very good solvent; This means, it has good abilities to dissolve many substances.

 These include for example the gas (oxygen, CO2 etc.) mineral salts (Calcium, magnesium, sodium…) or even metals (lead, copper…)

-And this will complicate the subject because, These elements present in the water of the discus can play an important role in their physiology and even interact with each other.
+And that we will complicate things somewhat; as these items (dissolved) in water discus can play an important role in physiology and even interact with each other.

 Les discus sont originaires d’Amérique du sud…